cpjobling/eg-247-textbook/_sources/fourier_series/2/exp_fs1.md

 +++ {"slideshow": {"slide_type": "notes"}}

-These are much easier to derive and compute than the equivalent Trigonemetric Fourier Series coefficients.
+These are much easier to derive and compute than the equivalent Trigonemetric Fourier Series coefficients[^footnt].

-<sup>*</sup> The analysis that leads to this result is provided between pages [7-31 and 7-32](https://ebookcentral.proquest.com/lib/swansea-ebooks/reader.action?ppg=243&docID=44853&tm=1518704101461) of the text book {cite}`karris`.
+[^footnt]: The analysis that leads to this result is provided between pages [7-31 and 7-32](https://ebookcentral.proquest.com/lib/swansea-ebooks/reader.action?ppg=243&docID=44853&tm=1518704101461) of the text book {cite}`karris`.
 It is not a difficult proof, but we are more interested in the result.

 +++ {"slideshow": {"slide_type": "subslide"}}